LiorReuven/ChatFrontend/README.md

 # Full-Stack Chat App - Frontend Made with Reactjs
 Chat-app including users, live-private chat with "unread messages functionality and ability to set a profile image.

-This is the frontend of the chat app, for a live demo: [Live Demo](https://chat-app-lr.netlify.app)
+This is the front-end of the chat app, for a live demo: [Live Demo](https://chat-app-lr.netlify.app)

 ## Features